Raj

 Response for GRE Sample Essay 7

 People around us may praise some of our decisions while others might criticize them.
-What makes any decision appropriate is the thinking that was involved behind making it; especially the consideration about what would happen if the decision ends up being wrong.
+What makes any decision appropriate is the thinking that was involved in making it; especially the consideration of what would happen if the decision ends up being wrong.
 If we consider the situation opposing our thinking and answer the questions that arise from it, the chances of that decision being wrong will be much less.
 Not only this, it would be a lot easier to defend our decision at the end of the day as well.

 Score Predictor